How do bacteria sense changes in their environment? How do they respond and adapt to different stresses such as exposure to antimicrobial agents?

 Piscataway, NJ 08854-0753

-Dr. Srujana Samhita Yadavalli is an assistant professor of graduate studies in the Genetics Department and lab director at the Institute.
-Her new assignment begins on September 1, 2019.
-In her new role, she plans to develop an interdisciplinary research program to study how bacteria respond to and evolve resistance to antimicrobial stress.
+In her lab, Dr. Yadavalli is developing an interdisciplinary research program, integrating tools from genetics, biochemistry, and microbiology to study how bacteria respond to and evolve resistance to antimicrobial stress.
 In addition, her research will highlight the biochemical functions of the growing number of understudied small proteins and provide insights into a new and emerging theme of gene expression regulation.
 She is also deeply committed to mentoring students from diverse backgrounds and at all levels of education.